Columns can be moved in the grid in the following ways:

 The Medals First and Medals Last buttons call the API

-moveColumns(keys, toIndex)to place the columns at the start and at the end respectively.
+moveColumns(keys, toIndex)to place the medals columns at the start or at the end respectively.

 The Country First button calls the API